cmndcntrlcyber/wasm-proxy-app/README.md

-# WASM Proxy Application
+# WASM Proxy Application for rust-run

-A WebAssembly application that executes a .bin file as a child process and proxies the output traffic using HTTPS.
+A WebAssembly application that executes the `../rust-run/` binary file and proxies its output through a web interface.

 ## Features

-- Execute binary files from a web interface
+- Execute the rust-run binary from a web interface
-- Process binary output in WebAssembly
+- Proxy and display the command output in real-time
-- Proxy the output via secure HTTPS connection
+- Track execution status and handle errors
 - Simple and intuitive user interface

 ## Prerequisites